Terms and Conditions

-Needle Pack means 1 x Vacuette complete plus shield, 1 x Steret, 1 x cotton wool ball and 1 x plaster, as may be amended or updated by the Supplier from time to time
+Needle Pack means 1 x Vacuette or butterfly needle, 1 x Steret, 1 x cotton wool ball and 1 x plaster, as may be amended or updated by the Supplier from time to time.

 Phlebotomist: person, company, clinic or agent referred, recommended, employed, contracted or engaged by the Supplier or the Client to facilitate phlebotomy.

-Quantiferon Kit means 4 x TB Quantiferon Gold blood sampling collection tubes in a protective box, 1 x Needle Pack, 1 x Request Form and 1 x Pre-paid envelope, as may be amended or updated by the Supplier from time to time
+Quantiferon Kit means 4 x TB Quantiferon Gold blood sampling collection tubes including a protective box, 1 x Needle Pack, 1 x Request Form and 1 x Pre-paid envelope, as may be amended or updated by the Supplier from time to time.

 Sample: a sample provided by the Client to the Supplier for investigation.

-Single Kit means 1 x blood sampling collection tube in a plastic Medipak, 1 x Needle Pack, 1 x Request Form and 1 x Pre-paid envelope, as may be amended or updated by the Supplier from time to time
+Single Kit means 1 x blood sampling collection tube including a plastic Medipak, 1 x Needle Pack, 1 x Request Form and 1 x Pre-paid envelope, as may be amended or updated by the Supplier from time to time.

-Stool Kit means 1 x stool collection container in a plastic Medipak, 1 x Request Form and 1 x Pre-paid envelope, as may be amended or updated by the Supplier from time to time
+Stool Kit means 1 x stool collection container including a plastic Medipak, 1 x Request Form and 1 x Pre-paid envelope, as may be amended or updated by the Supplier from time to time.

 Supplier: Nationwide Pathology Limited registered in England and Wales with company number 07427189.